Melanie Kinnaman - Pam

 Let me just begin by saying that I don't dislike this film because Jason's not actually in it [besides flashbacks].
 I actually respect the fact that the producers wanted to give a new spin to the whole Crystal Lake mythology.
 I also appreciate that there was some continuity with Tommy Jarvis, seeing how the whole Jason incident really fucked him up in the head.
 As much as a great idea this film is, it's executed very poorly.
 It's boring [the only interesting kill is really the flare in that dude's mouth], the characters are one-note and unsympathetic, the direction is eh, no visual flair whatsoever, and no suspense is built whatsoever.
 Hell, I figured out the killer in the first 20 minutes!
 Wow, I'm frightened.
 This movie is so bad that it's not even funny bad.
 That's a no-no in my book.

 Acting...what I can say about the acting?
 Nothing much, I'm afraid.
 I'll admit...John Shepherd as Tommy was pretty interesting to watch as he actually looked like he was about to crack any moment.
 Not sure if he was acting though, since I'd probably go nuts if I realized what a crappy film I'm acting in.
 Plus when your supposed main character has only 10 lines in the ENTIRE film and he's not deaf-mute, we have a problem.
 Shavar Ross as Reggie almost became that annoying child actor I despise, but then again, I remember his name and not really anyone else's.
 So he kept my interest at least, since I recognized him as Dudley, Arnold's friend from Diff'rent Strokes.
 I guess Gary Coleman or even Todd Bridges were unavailable for the part.
 And props for not killing off the black kid in this film.
 Nice to see that affirmative action was very effective in the 80s.
 Everyone else could have died for all I care.
 I didn't like any one of them.
 Especially that robot-dancing chick obsessed with music.
-If there were any justice, that robot chick from Small Wonder would have stepped in and kicked this bitch's ass.
+If there were any justice, that robot chick from Small Wonder would have stepped in and showed her up.
 Now Vicky from Small Wonder...she was a cool robot.

 How sad is it when the only entertaining person in this film was Carol Locatell's Ethel.
 She played the trashy neighbor who cursed up a storm.
 I couldn't help but laugh when she called her dumb son a "big dildo" and "unperty".
 She also spat in the stew she made for dinner before she was killed by faux-Jason.
 Man, she was a riot.
 She's really the only reason why this crap isn't getting a 0 outta 4.
 Damn you Paramount for killing such a funny character.

 This film gave me more questions than answers.
 Like why were those kids in this "mental institution" anyway?
 None of them had psychological problems, except for Tommy.
 One of the kids stuttered.
 Is that a mental disease?
 What about that dumb wannabe punk bitch who did the robot/pop and lock dancing?
 I didn't realize bad dancing would send you to the nuthouse?
-And those two kids who had sex outside...they were sure sane enough to fuck for a span of, I dunno, 20 seconds!?
+And those two kids who had sex outside...they were sure sane enough to screw for a span of, I dunno, 20 seconds!?
 I'm serious, just watch that scene and count.
 And the girl was satisfied too.
 Maybe she was crazy after all.
 Speaking of Tommy, his medication sure didn't seem to work.
 He kept seeing Jason everywhere he went.
 Time for a lobotomy, maybe?
 Oh, and then there's the identity of the fake Jason and his reasoning for the murders.
 It was that damn ambulance driver who was Jason!
 And he murdered people when he saw his son, Joey, dead.
 That's right, Joey was that dude's son and he snapped when he saw his corpse.
 And the driver was obsessed with Jason and figured that he could be him.
 Wow, fascinating!
 God...I think I need a trip to the looney bin after trying to figure out the crap I just witnessed.

 THE FINAL HOWL